apache/solr-operator/docs/local_tutorial.md

 After inspecting the status of you Kube cluster, you should see a deployment for the Solr Operator as well as the Zookeeper Operator.

-## Start an example Solr cluster
+## Start an example Solr Cloud cluster

-To start a Solr cluster, we will create a descriptor for the Solr Operator that will tell it what version of solr to install, and how many nodes, with how much memory etc.
+To start a Solr Cloud cluster, we will create a yaml that will tell the Solr Operator what version of Solr Cloud to run, and how many nodes, with how much memory etc.

 ```bash
 # Create a spec for a 3-node cluster v8.3 with 300m RAM each: